-All transactions are subject to notification to the Office if the transaction constitutes a concentration according to the Act, and if the turnover thresholds are met.
+All transactions are subject to notification to the Office if the turnover thresholds are met and the transaction constitutes a concentration according to the Act.

 3.3 Where a merger technically requires notification and clearance, what are the risks of not filing?
 Are there any formal sanctions?